Automely — AI

 CPU-bound task optimisation, query profiling, and distributed tracing with OpenTelemetry for operational visibility.

-Why Hire a NestJS Developer from Automely?
+Why Hire a Senior NestJS Developer from Automely — Not a Freelancer or Generic Agency

 Senior engineers who treat backend development as a professional discipline, not just an implementation task.

-Experts in both REST and GraphQL within the NestJS ecosystem
+Experts in both REST and GraphQL within the NestJS ecosystem serving teams in the US, UK, and EU

-Proven track record building microservices with RabbitMQ, Kafka, and NATS
+Proven track record building microservices with RabbitMQ, Kafka, and NATS at production scale

 Available full-time, part-time, or per project sprint — in your timezone

-Embed directly into your team's Git workflow, Slack, and sprint ceremonies
+Embed directly into your team's Git workflow, Slack, and sprint ceremonies from day one

 Full Intellectual Property and code ownership assigned to you